poseidonos/poseidonos/src/metafs/testdouble/README.md

 # MetaFS Test Double Details
 ## Stub
  - Return always success whenever you call metafs API
- - Thus, stub is not capable of full ibofos integration test and applicable to only specific unit test
+ - Thus, stub is not capable of full poseidonos integration test and applicable to only specific unit test

 ## Mock
  - MetaFS Mock is implemented adapting Google Mock framework